Say Anything...

-Say Anything... is a 1989 American teen romantic comedy drama film written and directed by Cameron Crowe (in his feature directorial debut).
+Say Anything... is a 1989 American teen romantic comedy-drama film written and directed by Cameron Crowe in his feature directorial debut.

 The film follows the romance between Lloyd Dobler (John Cusack), an average student, and Diane Court (Ione Skye), the class valedictorian, immediately after their graduation from high school.

-Say Anything... was theatrically released in the United States on April 14, 1989, by 20th Century Fox.
-The film received positive reviews from critics.
-In 2002, Entertainment Weekly ranked Say Anything... as the greatest modern movie romance, and it was ranked number 11 on Entertainment Weekly list of the 50 best high school movies.
+Say Anything... was released theatrically in the United States on April 14, 1989, by 20th Century Fox.
+The film received highly positive reviews from critics.
+In 2002, Entertainment Weekly named Say Anything... the best modern romance film, and in 2012, ranked it number 11 on its list of the "50 Best High School Movies".